Severson-Group/docs.amdc.dev/source/firmware/xilinx-tools/installing-xilinx-tools.md

 2. Scroll down to the "Vivado Design Suite - HLx Editions  2019.1 Full Product Installation" section for 2019.1

-3. It is strongly recommended to use the web installer (you will need to download ~8GB of data).
-Click on the link for: "Vivado HLx 2019.1: WebPACK and Editions - Windows Self Extracting Web Installer"
+3. Click on the link for: "Vivado HLx 2019.1: All OS installer Single-File Download" (you will need to download ~21.39GB of data).

 4. This will make you create a Xilinx account.
 Do this and continue.